Bloodroot (restaurant)

-Bloodroot is a feminist vegetarian restaurant and feminist bookstore in Bridgeport, Connecticut.
-It was established in 1977 by the Bloodroot Collective with radical and lesbian feminist principles.
+Bloodroot was a vegetarian restaurant and feminist bookstore in Bridgeport, Connecticut.
+It was established in 1977 by the Bloodroot Collective with radical and lesbian feminist principles; Bloodroot closed in December 2025.
 It was one of hundreds of feminist restaurants that existed in the United States in the 1970s and 1980s.

 History

 Bloodroot Collective

 Selma Miriam (then Selma Bunks), Sam Stockwell, Betsey Beavan, Noel Furie (then Noel Giordano), and Pat Shea met through the Westport chapter of the National Organization for Women and consciousness raising groups in the 1970s.
 In 1975, Miriam, Stockwell, Shea, and Beavan operated a cooperative exchange group out of Miriam's house, eventually forming the Bloodroot Collective in 1977.
 Stockwell left and Furie joined the collective soon after it was formed.

 In 2010, Furie and Miriam donated their personal papers and Bloodroot's organizational papers to the Yale University Library.
 Miriam died in February 2025.

 Operations

-Bloodroot is located in a residential area, which, according to Miriam, has helped the rent stay affordable.
-This lack of foot traffic has caused the restaurant to rely heavily on word of mouth and other forms of advertising to sustain it.
+Bloodroot was located in a residential area, which, according to Miriam, helped the rent stay affordable.
+This lack of foot traffic caused the restaurant to rely heavily on word of mouth and other forms of advertising to sustain it.

-Bloodroot serves seasonal vegan and vegetarian food.
+Bloodroot served seasonal vegan and vegetarian food.
 Miriam states that their purpose is not to serve health food, but "really delicious ethnic food that tastes like comfort food."
 Furie describes the food as a "wonderful ethnic exchange," because they serve dishes from all over the world.
 The founders view their food as integral to their feminism.

-The restaurant operates by self-service.
+The restaurant operated by self-service.
 Customers place their order and pay, find a place to sit, and are called to the counter to pick up their meal when it's ready.
 When finished, customers bus their own dishes.
 The restaurant had women-only nights to allow lesbians a safe place to meet.

 In November 2025, Bloodroot announced that they would be closing for good on December 21, 2025.